 This type of map does not show where a customer starts the journey.
 A customer experience map is an effective way of visualizing complex customer interactions in business.

 Like all customer journey maps, a Customer Experience Map is not just for new customers.
-It is useful for those with loyal customers as well.
+It is helpful for those with loyal customers as well.
 That is, this map does not show a traditional funnel.

 Instead, it shows the different touchpoints and how customers interact with your product or service as they use it.